dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 "A Domain Event captures the memory of something interesting which affects the domain" — Martin Fowler

 Domain event should not leave the bounded context.
 Therefore, we can use the domain specific language - for instance we can use strongly typed ids.

+## Referencing Aggregates

+Entities in the aggregates (also aggregate root) should not contain the direct references to the other aggregates, but they can contain ids of them.
+Therefore, one aggregate will not be queried as a part of other aggregate.
+For instance, **OrderHeader** contains property **public UserId UserId** but not a reference **public User User**.